On this page

 Consumption-based emissions include greenhouse gases emitted during the production of food, clothes and textiles, as well as emissions from building infrastructure, aviation, private transport manufacturing, and the production of electronic equipment and household appliances.

-Aether estimated that consumption-based emissions in Merton are almost twice as much as the borough’s direct emissions (i.e. emissions from energy use and transport in the borough).
-Reducing our consumption-based emissions will therefore be an important part of getting to net-zero carbon.
+Aether estimated that consumption-based emissions in Merton are double the borough’s direct emissions (i.e. emissions from energy use and transport in the borough).
+Reducing our consumption-based emissions and building a circular economy will therefore be an important part of getting to net-zero carbon.

 What you can do